Q&As for students

 - How will the results be used?

 The NSS results are made available through the Discover Uni website which is designed to help prospective students make the important decision of where and what to study in higher education.
 These results are also used by universities/colleges themselves to identify what is going well, where improvements can be made and to enhance the overall learning experience for current and future students.
 NSS results can be downloaded from the OfS's website, however anonymised open comments data is not published and can only be viewed by your university/college.

 - Who benefits from the NSS?

-The NSS results are made publicly available to help prospective students make informed decisions about where and what to study.
-Data from the NSS are made publicly available on Unistats.
-This official site allows prospective students to compare information across s higher education courses.
+Prospective students can use the NSS results which are publicly available on Discover Uni to make informed decisions about where and what to study.
+This official site allows prospective students to compare information across higher education courses.